aarnphm/aarnphm.github.io/content/cache/container.md

 <br/>

 You then proceed to build your containers with `docker build -t my-awesome-model .` It took a while to build, considering it is a large model.
-Everything works perfectly, and you were able to show it off to your colleague.
+Everything works perfectly, and you were able to handle this docker image to your DevOps team for production.

-You now want to continue to improve the model, which requires you to perform hypertuning the model, and continue to train the model.
+You now want to continue to improve the model, which requires you to perform hyper-tuning the model, and continue to train the model.

 After training, you proceed to rebuild the container.
 However, you notice that it still takes quite a while to rebuild the container.